 Fuipisia Waterfall

-This one is 7km off the main road and requires a 4WD vehicle to access.
-Less frequently visited, it is also a swimming hole.
+- Sauniatu Waterfall is 7km off the main road and requires a 4WD vehicle to access.
+As a result, it is less frequently visited.
+However, those who do visit are rewarded with a swimming hole.

-A series of cascading waterfalls separated by swimming holes, and surrounded by lush gardens.
+- Togitogiga is a series of cascading waterfalls separated by swimming holes, and surrounded by lush gardens.
+In the second image, my daughter is jumping from an 8-metre (26ft) cliff.

 **UPDATE: In Jan 2016, Apia Flea Market was engulfed in flame and destroyed.
 A new temporary flea market opened nearby.

-We were only on the island of Upolu for a week and we spent a good portion of that time relaxing and enjoying the resort life.
+We were only on the island of Upolu for a week, and we spent a good portion of that time relaxing and enjoying the resort life.
 Therefore, we couldn’t do it all.
-Here are some of the Samoa highlights that we opted to missed, along with our reasons for skipping each one.
+Here are some of the Samoa highlights that we opted to miss, along with our reasons for skipping each one.

-Heavy rains while were there made the slide pools dangerous, otherwise, we would have given it a try.
+Heavy rains while we were there made the slide pools dangerous.
+Otherwise, we would have given it a try.

-Both of our girl’s hold Jr. PADI diver’s certification and the best diving in Samoa is deeper than their certification allows.
+Although both of our girls hold Jr. PADI diver’s certification, the best diving in Samoa is deeper than their certification allows.

 Honestly, we were too busy relaxing.

-There are plenty of options of where to stay on the island of Upolu ranging from luxury to a simple fale.
-We made a great choice and spent a week in tropical paradise at Saletoga Sands Resort.
-While our free standing villa offered everything we could want including an outdoor (hidden and secure) shower, it was the grounds and staff that really made this a perfect choice.
-Read our review of Saletoga Sands Resort.
+There are plenty of options of where to stay on the island of Upolu, ranging from luxury to a simple fale.
+We made a great choice and spent a week in a tropical paradise at Saletoga Sands Resort.

 - Drive on the left – back in 2009 the entire country switched sides of the road from driving on the right to the current left-hand side.